GDjkhp/level-up-loser-python-branch/README.md

 ### Data collection
 Required privilaged gateway intents: Server members and message content
 * Only IDs are collected.
 Server and user IDs are collected by default in order to save your settings.
-Yes, this includes booru collections.
+Yes, this includes your booru collections.
-* Webhooks are collected in order for Character.AI to work.
+* Only generated webhooks are collected in order for Character.AI to work.
 This is optional.
 Everything else are required.
 * You can wipe your user and server data.
 DM gdjkhp for a complete data wipe.
 GDPR is real.
+* Google Drive data retention policy: DO NOT ABUSE THE SYSTEM.
+All your generated files will be deleted after a while to save space.
+When?
+I decide.
+Download them immediately.
+Only generated files are collected.

 | **items**   | **accessed** | **collected** |
 | :---------- | :----------: | :-----------: |